Authentic Lessons for 21st Century Learning

 Explain

-Give students the Digestive System handout (attached).
+Pass out Unveiling The Digestive System handout.
 Display slide 14.
 As a class, ask students to describe what happened in each step of the model.
 Display slide 15.
 For each step, ask them to describe what part of their body the process is occurring in.
 (What organ does this part of the model represent?
 What process in digestion does this part of the model represent?)
 Display slide 16.
 Next, ask students where they think chemical reactions are happening in the system.
 Have them justify their claims based on prior knowledge and what they observed in the model.

-After the group discussion, provide students a formal explanation of the digestive system using slides 17 through 20.
+After the group discussion, provide students a formal explanation of the digestive system using slides 17-19.
 While it's important to cover the entire system, focus more heavily on the structures and processes students misunderstood or left out during the conversation.
-Additional notes on each structure and process can be found in the Speaker Notes of the Lesson Slides.
+See the teacher’s note below for more details about the structures.

 If they already know part of the content, a brief overview is all that is necessary for those details.
 Include in the discussion: